RaMb3asT/GraalVM-Workshop/README.md

 #### R file
 Create a file called rTest.py using your preferred text editor in the *exercises* directory on your Desktop and paste the following code.
 ```
-print (Hello from R!)
+print ('Hello from R!')
 ```
 #### Run R
-In order to open run simple R commands just use the line below, which will open an interactive shell:
+In order to run simple R commands just use the line below, which will open an interactive shell:
 ```
 R
 ```